 The role of the risk officer

-Organizations and companies typically assemble a risk analysis and management team to help decision makers go through the risk management process.
+Organizations and companies typically assemble a risk management team to help decision makers go through the risk management process.

-While the analysis and management team members do not have to be risk experts, they must gain an understanding of the environment in which the risks are to be managed, taking into account political and policy concerns, mission needs, stakeholder interests, and risk tolerance.
+While the team members do not have to be risk experts, they must gain an understanding of the environment in which the risks are to be managed, taking into account political and policy concerns, mission needs, stakeholder interests, and risk tolerance.